zachurdev/pixeled/README.md

 - `v2/golf` Corresponds to timestamp of 0:00-28:54 in part two of the video series.
 Refactoring takes place in this version.
 By now, the tokenization has been abstracted to a header file.
 Several processes related to tokenization have been improved.
 Corresponding code within `main.cpp` has been reduced.
 The `test.sh` script has been improved with absolute paths which allow it to be from anywhere on the local host.
 All other file contents and structure have remain the same.

 - `v2/hotel` Corresponds to timestamp of 28:55-1:05:47 in part two of the video series.
 Parsing and code generation are abstracted to `.hpp` files.
 A `grammar.md` file is now included.
 Code in `main.cpp` has been modified or reduced to use the contents of header files accordingly.
 Other file contents and structure are unchanged.

+- `v3/india` Corresponds to timestamp of 0:00-TBD in part three of the video series.
+At the time of writing, this version is a work-in-progress.